segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 Use the parameters, defintions, and examples below to help you define entities.

 > warning ""
 > Snowflake schemas are case sensitive.
-You'll need to use the uppercase schema, table, and column names if that's how you have it in Snowflake.
+You'll need to use the uppercase schema, table, and column names if that's how you have them in Snowflake.

 #### Profile